 The ACT is a three-hour, multiple-choice test measuring achievement in four areas: English, mathematics, reading, and science reasoning.
-The writing test which is optional measures skill in planning and writing a short essay.
-Each sub-test yields a score of 1-36.
+The writing test, which is optional, measures skill in planning and writing an essay.
+Each subtest yields a score of 1-36.
 Averaging the four sub-tests produces a composite score that also is reported on a scale of 1-36.